 Remember that after 100 days, Medicare does not pay anything, so all care received at that point would be out-of-pocket, regardless of whether or not it is received in a Medicare-certified facility.

 Be sure to check back next week to learn how Medicare impacts the CCRC decision process.
-In the meantime, take a look at our other resources on continuing care retirement communities and even search our CCRC provider database, which includes important details on over 800 communities.

 FREE Detailed Profile Reports on CCRCs/Life Plan Communities